Marco-Valle/DiscoEditor/README.md

 # DiscoEditor
-This is Python 3 software to make a videos with rotating disco and then syncronize the audio file.
+This is a Python 3 software to make a video of a rotating disco and then syncronize the audio file with it.
-This idea was born from my necessity to create funny videos for my dj set, but I coudn't find any simple software on internet that could do this.
+This idea was born from my necessity to create funny videos for my dj set, but I coudn't find any simple software on internet that can easly do this.
-This script crate a cover with the given parameters, if you want you can stop the process to customize the cover yourself with other software (es.
+This script create a cover with the given parameters, if you want you can stop the process to customize the cover yourself with other software (es.
 Gimp).
-When you're ready it takes the cover image and rotate it to create a rotating disco movie.
+When you're ready it takes the cover image and rotate it to create the rotating disco movie.

-You could append a logo file with black or white backgroud as the black logo of example.
-The software'll replace black or white with custom disco color.
+You can append a logo file with black or white backgroud as the black logo in the example.
+The software'll replace the black or white color-space with custom color which you have choosen.
 See the configuration.py to all possible options.